Manh-2k1/3-DOF-Robot-Arm/Solidworks/Readme.txt

-In this Folder, this is SolidWorks file to design 3-DoF Robot ARM
+In this Folder is a SolidWorks file to design 3-DoF Robot ARM including details of the robot's links and joints.